Studying in New Zealand

 Top quality education

 New Zealand degrees are recognised by employers and universities all over the world as practical, modern qualifications of high international standing.

-Victoria University has a unique and proud history as a globally-ranked capital city university.
+Victoria University of Wellington has a unique and proud history as a globally-ranked capital city university.
 It is New Zealand’s top ranked university for research quality, with a teaching focus on leadership, communication skills and creative and critical thinking.